willbelr/qtpad/README.md

 ![alt tag](https://raw.githubusercontent.com/willbelr/qtpad/master/screenshots/hotkeys.gif)

+# Command line interface
+- All the actions listed in the preferences dialog can be called from command, by using flags -a or --action
+    - ie. qtpad -a "New note"

+# Installation
-# Arch install
+- Arch Linux: install 'qtpad-git' from the AUR
-- Download the PKGBUILD and place it inside a new directory
-- Open a terminal and type 'makepkg', then 'sudo pacman -U qtpad*'

-# Manual install (non-Arch)
-You must first install Python 3, Qt5, Qt5-svg, and requests module.
-The installation method will vary according to your kernel.
-- Debian: 'sudo apt-get install python3-pyqt5 libqt5svg5 python3-requests'
+- Linux (non-Arch): sudo pip install qtpad
+- Windows:
+    - Install the lastest version of Python, along with the PyPi utility (pip)
-- Windows: Open the command prompt with administrator privileges and type 'python -m pip install pyqt5 requests'
+    - Open the command prompt (cmd.exe) with administrator privileges
+    - Type 'python -m pip install pyqt5 requests'
+    - Clone the repository and extract the qtpad folder
+    - Create a shortcut to run the script manually with 'python your_installation_path/qtpad/__init__.py'

 # Compatibility
 qtPad is developed on Openbox.
 Altough not tested as often, it should also work on other platforms: